-In the United States alone, a total of 11 innocent victims have lost their lives due to defective Takata airbags, as two recent deaths have been linked to the faulty product.
+In the United States alone, a total of 11 innocent victims have lost their lives due to defective Takata airbags, as the Takata airbag death toll increases by two recent deaths linked to the faulty product.

 Last month, a 17-year-old high school student from Richmond, Texas, died after her 2002 Honda Civic rear-ended another vehicle, causing the car’s defective Takata airbag to deploy.
 Local law enforcement officials said the young girl was wearing her seatbelt and was not speeding at the time of the accident.

 Danny Beckwith, a Fort Bend County Sheriff’s Deputy, said the crash only resulted in slight damage to the Honda and the victim should have survived with only minor injuries.
 Instead, metal shrapnel from the exploding airbag punctured the teenager’s neck and carotid artery, causing her to die at the scene of the accident.

 Yesterday, a Jacksonville, Florida, woman died as a result of severe injuries she sustained after a Takata airbag exploded during a slow-speed crash in 2014.
 Prior to the 2014 accident, the woman was reportedly very active and healthy, and she spent most of her days enjoying her retirement in Florida.
 Following the accident, the woman was paralyzed from the neck down and spent her remaining days in a hospital intensive care unit.

 The woman’s family blames her injuries and subsequent death on the defective Takata airbag inside her 2001 Honda Civic.
 The woman was driving her Civic when she collided with an SUV.
 The crash occurred four days before Honda announced its vehicle recalls in Florida and California.